tahalahij/test-nodejs/README.md

 - This app without authentication is Not production ready but as you asked I've ignored authorization
 - App should have rate limit for routes, the foundation of for that could be having authentication, so I've ignored this one too
 - We should avoid `var` to declare variables and based on the whether we intend to change it or not use `let` or `const`
-- Added the `success` field to responses so client to check that field first then use the `data` and if there is a problem could send `success = false` and `message` field would contain details about the error
+- Added the `success` field to responses so client to check that field first then use the `data` and if there is a problem could send `success = false` and `message` field would contain details about the error that client can show to user
 - Added different status codes for different scenarios such as `NOT_FOUND` or `CREATED`, ...
 ## Routes
 - Added `/v1` to route, so we could migrate to v2 without breaking backward compatibility with v1, and v1 users could still work with the app without any force update